ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak12014/overview.md

 [Sample Code: RAK12014_VL53L0X_Laser_Radar](https://github.com/RAKWireless/WisBlock/tree/master/examples/common/IO/RAK12014_VL53L0X_Laser_Radar)

 ## Product Description

 The RAK12014, a part of the RAKwireless WisBlock Sensor Series, is a Time-of-Flight (ToF) module designed based on VL53L0X from STMicroelectronics.
-The VL53L0X is a ToF laser-ranging module, providing accurate distance measurement up to 2&nbsp;m.
+The VL53L0X is a ToF laser-ranging module, providing accurate distance measurement up to 2 m.

-The VL53L0X's 940&nbsp;nm VCSEL emitter (Vertical-Cavity Surface-Emitting Laser) is invisible to the human eye and coupled with internal physical infrared filters.
+The VL53L0X's 940 nm VCSEL emitter (Vertical-Cavity Surface-Emitting Laser) is invisible to the human eye and coupled with internal physical infrared filters.
 It enables longer-ranging distances, higher immunity to ambient light, and better robustness to cover glass optical crosstalk.

 ## Product Features